 ▪ Computational topological dynamics;

 ▪ Use of topological information in discrete geometry applications.

-The proceedings of the conference will be published in the Lecture Notes in Computer Science series by Springer.
+The proceedings of the conference are published in the Lecture Notes in Computer Science series by Springer.

 Special issues for extended versions of CTIC 2016 papers have been arranged in the following two journals: